VictoriaChoy/victoriachoy.github.io/README.md

 1.4.
 A Life-long Inquirer

 Learning and teaching experiences keep shaping our identity throughout the life-time teaching career.
-The identity-construction inquiry has prompted me to look at China and
+The identity-construction inquiry has prompted me to critically analyze the differences between China and the west in social, economic, historical, cultural and educatinonal contexts.

 1.5.0 A Researcher of Effective Learning and Teaching